Townsend Church of England School

 Townsend Church of England School is a voluntary aided secondary school based in St Albans, Hertfordshire, England.
 The students attending are aged between 11 and 18 years old.
-The school is located to the north-east of St Albans.
+The school is located to the north-west of St Albans.
 The surrounding areas include Harpenden (approximately 4 miles away), Wheathampstead (5 miles away), Hatfield (7 miles), Redbourn (5 miles), Watford (11 miles), Luton (10 miles), and Hemel Hempstead (7 miles).

 The school is a Church of England school, the only one in the near area, and the headteacher is A. Flack, who became headteacher in 2023.

 Subjects

 Townsend School teaches a range of subjects at Key Stage 3, GCSE and A-level.
 Subjects included are English, Mathematics, Science, Religious Education, History, Geography, French, Food Technology, Textiles, Physical Education, Drama, Music, Art & Design, Product Design, Computer Science, Media Studies and Business Studies.

 Sport

 Townsend compete in many sports to varying standards.

 The sports that they teach and compete in are athletics, basketball, cricket, cross-country, Fitness Training, Football, Gymnastics, Netball, Orienteering, Rounders, Rugby, Softball, Swimming, Table Tennis, Tennis, Trampolining, Volleyball, Water polo.